SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-does-nothing.md

 ---

 #### Check whether the button is triggering
-Unless you’re triggering the button by pressing it on the stream deck, it’s possible that your button didn’t work because it isn’t triggering properly.
+Unless you’re triggering the button by pressing it on the SAMMI Deck, it’s possible that your button didn’t work because it isn’t triggering properly.
 There are two ways to check whether your button triggered:

-- Look at the stream deck to see whether the button shows an animation
+- Look at the SAMMI Deck to see whether the button shows an animation
 - Click ‘Active Buttons’ in the receiver main window to see whether the button ID pops up there.
 If the button doesn’t have any delays or wait commands this will be a quick flash, but you should still be able to see it.

 #### Possibility A: The button did not trigger